tweag/nickel/doc/manual/merging.md

 }
 ```

-Merging handles overriding on recursive record too.
-More precisely, when we
+In this case, when we override the default value of `version`, *the fields that
-override the default value of `version`, *the fields that depend on `version` --
+depend on `version` -- here, `input` -- will also be updated automatically*.
-here, `input` -- will also be updated automatically*.
-For example, `base_config
+This is what we mean by recursive overriding.
+For example, `base_config &
-& {version = "unstable"}` will evaluate to:
+{version = "unstable"}` will evaluate to:

 ```nickel
 {